 This town is a historical hub with lots of heritage to offer to tourists, researchers, historians, photographers, and bloggers.

 There were four entrance gates built around the township.
 Namely Patiala Gate, Nabha Gate, Sunami Gate, and Dhuri Gate, named after nearby townships on the respective routes.
 Unfortunately, none of these gates exist today.

 Built outside Nabha Gate, it is a complex having samadhis of all rulers of the Jind state.
 From Maharaja Gajpat Singh to Maharaja Ranbir Singh followed by all Maharanis of the state.
 What makes these samadhis unique is that their tops look like the Shikhara of a temple.
 The slanting roof of these structures gives an impression of coastal architecture.

 Banasar Bagh Baradari and Darbar

 Banasar Bagh from Maharaja’s time has been a retreat garden with decorated flowers with a Baradari surrounded by a water stream.

-They were developed as the recreational spots for the royal family.
+They were developed as recreational spots for the royal family.
 Within the gardens of the premises is the royal Baradari.
 It was inspired by a similar one in Dinangar built by Maharaja Ranjit Singh.
 The one in Dinanagar was gifted to Riyasat Jind by Maharaja Ranjit Singh.
-Remember, Maharaja Ranjit Singh’s mother was the daughter of Maharaja Jind who got married into Shukarchariya Misl.
+Remember, Maharaja Ranjit Singh’s mother was the daughter of Maharaja Jind who got married to Shukarchariya Misl.

-Heritage Clock Tower that was built-in 1870.
+Heritage Clock Tower was built in 1870.